modern-online/latent_intimacies/cats/readme.md

 ![cats](https://github.com/modern-online/latent_intimacies/blob/main/images/cats_live.jpg)

 Essentially, _Cats_ is a wearable virtual companion.
 It uses computer vision to take photos, then describes those photos through image captioning using text-to-speech.
-It runs on a battery, operates offline, and due to its tiny architecture, takes long time to load and compute. _Cats_ takes roughly an hour to boot, then captures a photo, which takes another 45 minutes to process.
+It runs off a battery, operates offline, and due to its tiny architecture, runs extremely slowly. _Cats_ takes roughly an hour to boot, then captures a photo, which takes another 45 minutes to process.
 Subsequently, you have a new photo description every 45 minutes, spoken aloud.
 The user has no control over the device, except from turning it on and off, and taking it places.

-_Cats_ stores things it sees in a text file.
+_Cats_ stores what it sees in a text file.
 Every time you turn it on, it will describe everything it has seen so far.
 Images are not stored.

 ## Hardware

-Our device runs on a [Raspberry Pi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/), coupled with a compatible [battery pack](https://www.pisugar.com/), and compatible camera like [this one](https://www.adafruit.com/product/3508) (there are many camera options online, but make sure you get one with the right ribbon cable, as the one for Pi Zero is smaller than for the regular Raspberry Pi).
+Our device runs on a [Raspberry Pi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/), chosen for its compact size and low power consumption, coupled with a compatible [battery pack](https://www.pisugar.com/), and compatible camera like [this one](https://www.adafruit.com/product/3508).
+There are many camera options online, but make sure you get one with the right ribbon cable, as the one for Pi Zero is smaller than for the regular Raspberry Pi.
 Finally, we used a €5 bluetooth speaker but we tested Bluetooth headphones as well and got them working with a bit of a grind.
 If you play your cards right, the device can be built for €50-60.
-For putting things together, each of these items have their respective tutorials and documentation.
-You might need a soldering iron to solder the header pins onto the Raspberry Pi, in order for the battery to work.
+For assembly, each of these items have their respective tutorials and documentation.
+You might need a soldering iron to solder the header pins onto the Raspberry Pi for the battery to work.

-[comment]: # In the Hardware section, add a link to the specific Bluetooth headset you used
-[comment]: # Provide more explanation on why you chose a Raspberry Pi Zero 2W specifically, as opposed to another model

 ## Software

 In the future, we could package the OS image and code for easier setup.
 We could package the operating system with the code as a virtual image file, which can be easily flashed into an SD card and then plugged into a Pi Zero.

-The code was written in Python, and uses [Open CV (CV2)](https://opencv.org/) computer vision module, [Smallcap](https://github.com/RitaRamo/smallcap) Image Captioning model by Rita Ramos (please follow the instructions on their GitHub page as we used their pre-trained model, and to run that you need things like COCO index and captions, also listed in the link), you, and simple old-school text-to-speeh using [espeak](https://espeak.sourceforge.net/).
+The code was written in Python, and uses the [Open CV (CV2)](https://opencv.org/) computer vision module for tasks like image capture and processing.
+We use Rita Ramos' [Smallcap](https://github.com/RitaRamo/smallcap) image captioning model, which generates descriptive text from images.
+Please follow the instructions on their GitHub page as we used their pre-trained model, and to run that you need things like COCO index and captions, also listed in the link.
+For text-to-speech, we used and simple, old-school [espeak](https://espeak.sourceforge.net/).
 To run the image-captioning model, you would also need [Pytorch](https://pytorch.org/) and [Transformers](https://huggingface.co/docs/transformers/en/index) machine learning modules.

+[comment]: # For OpenCV, you could explain what its core functionality is (e.g. computer vision tasks like object detection).

 ## Small disclaimer:

-This is a somewhat detailed tutorial as it is aimed at our principal audience, artists and designers fiddling with tech.
-It is an intermediate level project that requires some fundemantal understanding of computers as well as having dealt with creative coding in the past.
+This is a fairly detailed tutorial aimed at our principal audience, artists and designers fiddling with tech.
+It is an intermediate-level project that requires a fundamental understanding of computers, and some prior experience of creative coding.
 For those who know their way around, the essentials are:

 1. Setting up a RPI with the required components
 2. Installing the right OS